 Unfortunately, this year’s festivities were dampened a little by the winds and rain and the launch was canceled.
 So didn’t really get some captures of the floating hot air balloons but we still got to enjoy the balloon glow Friday evening!
 And on Saturday morning the launch fields were opened up for the guest to come to visit with pilots, get an up-close look at the baskets, engines, and balloons and even collect some hot air balloon trading cards.

 2019 mark’s 40 years of Ballooning in Plano and Collin County!
-You can join in the Celebration at the InTouch Credit Union Plano Balloon Festival’s spectacular three-day event beginning at 4:00pm Friday, September 20 at Oak Point Park, 2801 E. Spring Creek Parkway, Plano, TX 75074.
+We have been to 10 of them, the balloon festival is one of the reasons why we love living in Plano 😉 You can join in the Celebration at the InTouch Credit Union Plano Balloon Festival’s spectacular three-day event beginning at 4:00pm Friday, September 20 at Oak Point Park, 2801 E. Spring Creek Parkway, Plano, TX 75074.
 Click here for some great information about the Plano Balloon Festival, schedule for the years’ festivities and the history of Ballooning.

-You might also like: Soaring about the Savannah in a Hot air balloon Safari in Serengeti and High above the Sonoran Desert.
+You might also like: Soaring about the Savannah in a Hot air balloon Safari in Serengeti, High above the Sonoran Desert, 6 Hot Air Balloon Experiences, How to photograph hot air balloon festivals

 UPDATED September 2019